 She then gave me a lecture about how cats instinctually use their claws to mark their territory and are putting their scent markers.
 She said, “it isn’t easy to transfer one (a cat) over to a scratching post.
 A lot of people don’t have that kind of patience or don’t want to take the effort or time to train their cats.
 There are homes out there who won’t have anything other than a declawed cat.
 Would you rather have a cat stay in a shelter or be in a cage or be outside and left to all the evil devices that are out there or be declawed and live in a cush cush mansion.”

-I wanted more answers so I had my FBI (Feline Bureau of Investigation) team call Cynthia A Rigoni’s veterinary clinic as a “first time cat owner.” .
+I wanted more answers so I had my FBI (Feline Bureau of Investigation) team call Cynthia A Rigoni’s veterinary clinic and ask these questions.
 They wanted to see how Dr Rigoni addresses declawing at her practice.
-The FBI team member said they were adopting a friend’s 6 month old and 2 yr old cats and the 6 month old needed a spay and that they never had a cat before so wanted advice.
+They asked for the cost of a declaw and other questions about Dr Rigoni and declawing.

 In a nutshell, here are some of the things that they were told by employees at Dr Cynthia Rigoni’s Houston veterinary practice.
 “Well there’s a right way and a wrong way to do a declaw.
 The way that has the bad rap is called the guillotine method.
 That’s where they use giant toenail clippers and cut the bone and if you cut too far back you get bone degeneration so the toe gets shorter and if you clip too far forward you get pieces of that end bone that can grow nail inside the cat’s foot after that.
 Then she went in to describe how Dr Rigoni declaws and called it the “dissection method” and said , “that’s where, you know how you can remove a chicken leg from a thigh, there’s no bone involved, just tendons and that’s it.
 They are under anesthesia, they have pain meds on board, and they heal a lot faster.”
 She said that the way Dr Rigoni does it, “the paws look totally natural.”
 She even said, “You can come by and take a look because some of our cats are declawed that way.
 They look completely normal.”